Pesicp/XStream-Player-Kodi21/README.md

 ### Profile
 - **Active Profile** — Switch between up to 10 profiles, each with its own credentials
-- **Lock credentials with PIN** — Protect settings access with a PIN code

 ### Profiles
 - **Source Type** — Xtream Codes or M3U